Aurora Cáceres: Writing

-Cáceres left behind political tracks and a wide gamut of writing.
+Cáceres left behind political tracts and a wide gamut of writing.
 According to César Lévano, she founded Feminine Evolution in 1911, in 1919 she organized a feminine strike for food, while in 1924 she organized a new organization, "Peruvian Feminism".
 She was a die-hard suffragist associated with Angela Ramos.
 Later she would work with the anti-fascist organization "Feminine Action".
 Her essays have recently begun to receive critical attention by scholars attempting to understand modernism from a gendered perspective.

 Her novel La rosa muerta, for the first time in almost a century, was set in Paris where it was published in 1914.
 In a work sharing formal characteristics with modernista prose, Cáceres challenged the ideological parameters of the movement.
 While her protagonist appropriated the modernista precept of a woman as an object of male veneration, she also took active control of her sexual life in a world where husbands still treated their wives as objects.
 The objects in this novel are not people but implements of communication and medicine reflective of the apogee of the industrial age.
 The action, which takes place between Berlin and Paris, is representative of the places that the modernistas held dear, but the feminization of the portrayal of male-female relations broadens the scope of the male-dominated modernista literary paradigm.
 The ideal men in this novel are not the husbands from whom women run, but medical doctors, men of science who are liberated from chauvinist attitudes.
 The central character of “La rosa muerta” accordingly falls for one of her gynecologists, allowing for scenes in the Paris clinic that must have been scandalous for the 1914 reading public.